Capitaozila/Python-Intermediario/README.md

-# Python - intermediario
+# Python - intermediary
-O que eu aprendi sobre python aplicado
+What I learned about python applied.